Nancy and David Wolf Holocaust and Humanity Center

 Year Established: 1993

-Staff: Salaried - 1
+Staff: Salaried & Volunteer

-Services: Educational outreach programs; Speakers' bureau; Teacher training seminars and resources; Lending library: books, periodicals and videos; Yom Hashoah commemorations; Oral histories
+Services: Educational outreach programs; Speakers' bureau; Teacher training seminars and resources; Lending library: books, periodicals and videos; Yom HaShoah commemorations; Oral histories

 Sandra Bornstein Holocaust Education Center